Information for patients

 What is a surgical site infection?

-A surgical site infection develops when germs from your skin or around you enter the incision (cut) made through your skin to carry out your operation.
-They are very rare and usually only affect the skin but can sometimes spread to deeper tissue.
+A surgical site infection develops when germs from your skin, or from somewhere around you, get into the cut that was made through your skin for your operation.

-Infections are more likely to develop after surgery on parts of the body that have lots of germs, such as the bowel.
+Infections are more likely to happen after surgery on parts of the body that have lots of germs, such as the bowel.

 When do surgical site infections develop?

-A surgical site infection can develop anytime from 2 to 3 days after operation, up to when the wound has healed (usually 2 to 3 weeks after the operation).
+A surgical site infection can develop any time from 2 to 3 days after an operation, up to when the wound has healed (usually 2 to 3 weeks after the operation).

 What increases the risk of a surgical site infection?